ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 of existing programming environments, each of which have some ideas useful to scientific computing.
-[Ada](http://www.ada2012.org), a highish-level programming language with an emphasis on correctness, has a reputation of being a somewhat authoritarian programming enviornment; however, many of its correctness features are things you can incrementally add on (things like pre- and post-conditions).
+[Ada](http://www.ada2012.org), a highish-level programming language with an emphasis on correctness, has a reputation of being a somewhat authoritarian programming environment; however, many of its correctness features are things you can incrementally add on (things like pre- and post-conditions).
-On the other hand, [Rust](https://www.rust-lang.org/en-US/), a lower level language aimed at systems programming where reliability and security in an environment where memory bugs continue to cause probems, enables very low-level concurrency features but one very quickly has to wrestle with Rust's powerful [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html);
+On the other hand, [Rust](https://www.rust-lang.org/en-US/), a lower level language aimed at systems programming where reliability and security in an environment where memory bugs continue to cause problems, enables very low-level concurrency features but one very quickly has to wrestle with Rust's powerful [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html);
 adding non-trivial sharing semantics to code in Rust results in a